bobbylcraig/bobbylcraig.github.io/_projects/num-7-denison-subreddit-reskin.md

   - link: ['Preview','https://reddit.com/r/Denison']
 ---

 This was a quick afternoon project.
-The Denison subreddit was rather barren, so I decided to make it reminiscent of Denison's website!
+The Denison subreddit was rather barren, so I decided to give it some Big Red branding!